-Please scroll through the latest listings in your neighbourhood of choice and select suites of interest to you.
-Let us help you find your perfect condo.
+Scroll through the latest listings in your neighbourhood of choice and select suites of interest to you.
+We will help you find your perfect condo!

 Coal Harbour comprises of 23 acres and is the waterfront area that connects the downtown core to Stanley Park to the West.
 It is home to many pleasure craft berthed in several marinas.
 The area is also home to Vancouver’s Rowing Club, established in 1899.
 The public areas from downtown to Stanley Park are in effect one long promenade which is connected to the Stanley Park Seawall which then continues to and around False Creek, a total approximately 20 kilometers of shoreline public access.
 The promenade gives Coal Harbour residents easy access to the parks, running and bike trails.

 Downtown Vancouver is a peninsula bounded by water on 3 sides.
 To the north is Burrard Inlet, and the luxury residential towers of Coal Harbour nestled on the shore.
 On the south side is False Creek, and the surrounding area at its shore is known as Yaletown.
 To the west around English Bay is the West End (one of Vancouver’s older neighbourhoods), which leads to Stanley Park.
 At the centre is the area known as Downtown, a combination of business and residential use, with historic Gastown in the east of the downtown area.VIEW